isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Apr18.rst

     --keep-alive \
     --preemptible

 Notice we can use preemptible machines to save money.
-So running this reads the bam and writes out a new bam, which is found in our bucket after a few minutes.
+So running this command reads the bam and writes out a new bam, which is found in our bucket after a few minutes.

 **debugging**

-If something is going wrong (it probably will), there's a few things we can do.
+If something geos wrong (it probably will), there's a few things we can do.
 First, check the logs!
-The stderr and stdout is copied back to our bucket, and within that we can find errors.
-Commonly (for me) paths are misformed.
+The stderr and stdout is copied back to our bucket, and within those files we can find errors.
+Commonly (for me) paths can be wrong.

 Second, you can try modifying the cwl_startup.sh script to include some print statements.
 I've put in some statements to print out directory listings,